-The next day, Tess met him at his locker before school.
+The next day, Steve and Tess shared an awkward but friendly lunch, talking around the issue of what had happened the day before.
+Steve labored on the adventure that night with renewed determination.
+Then came Friday, game day, and Tess met him at his locker before school.
 “Hey,” she said, “I went book shopping with Alex and Tina last night and I found this cool store down by the river that sells games.
-They’ve got a lot of C&C stuff, but that’s not what was cool.
+They’ve got a lot of C&C stuff, but, anyway, that’s not what’s cool.
 In the back room, these college guys were playing a huge game, and they had a woman in the group, too.
 I watched the GM, and he was great, almost as good as you.”
 Steve’s face went hot at the compliment.
-“They were just wrapping up, so I went and talked to him.
+“They were just wrapping up, and after I went and talked to him.
 You might want to meet this guy; he’s a big, fat dude named Aaron Slayton, really smart.
 He’s working on a writing degree at PSU.”

-“That sounds great,” Steve said sincerely, and with some relief at the disclaimer that Aaron was a big, fat dude.
+“That sounds great,” Steve said sincerely, and with some relief at the disclaimer that the guy who’d attracted her attention was a big, fat dude.
 “Did the Harrisons go in too?”

 “Nah.
 We passed the shop together, and Alex and Tina wanted to get to this other one, so I just told them I’d catch up later.
 I kinda lost track of time, and Alex was pretty mad when he came back.
 I didn’t get a chance to talk to the woman much, but she said they usually play on Saturdays.
 Maybe we could go tomorrow.”

 “Yeah, maybe,” said Steve.
 He’d been looking forward to their usual game.
 “What about tonight?”

 “I can’t.
 Alex and Tina are going out and I told them I’d babysit.
 You guys could go ahead.
 Have Curt play Megaera for me, and I’ll pick it up later.”